 What sustainable technologies are being integrated into Sri Lanka’s aviation industry?

-Sri Lanka’s aviation industry is integrating various sustainable technologies, including energy-efficient aircraft, sustainable fuel programs, and waste reduction initiatives.
-The industry is also exploring the use of renewable energy sources, such as solar power, to reduce its environmental impact.
+Sri Lanka’s aviation industry integrates various sustainable technologies, including energy-efficient aircraft, sustainable fuel programs, and waste reduction initiatives.
+The industry is also exploring using renewable energy sources, such as solar power, to reduce its environmental impact.

 What role does the International Air Transport Association play in promoting sustainability in Sri Lankan aviation?

-The International Air Transport Association (IATA) plays a significant role in promoting sustainability in Sri Lankan aviation by providing guidance and support to airlines and industry stakeholders.
-IATA has developed various sustainability programs and initiatives to reduce the environmental impact of the aviation industry, including the Carbon Offset and Reduction Scheme for International Aviation (CORSIA).
+The International Air Transport Association (IATA) significantly promotes sustainability in Sri Lankan aviation by providing guidance and support to airlines and industry stakeholders.
+IATA has developed various sustainability programs and initiatives to reduce the aviation industry’s environmental impact, including the Carbon Offset and Reduction Scheme for International Aviation (CORSIA).
 SriLankan Airlines is a member of IATA and actively participates in its sustainability programs and initiatives.